adwibha/aws-docker-ecr-theory/README.md

-Your GitHub repository looks great!
-Here's a polished version of your README, enhancing the clarity, flow, and structure:

 ## Artifact Lifecycle Management with Docker Images and Amazon ECR

 Artifact lifecycle management refers to the process of managing software artifacts throughout their lifecycle—from creation, storage, versioning, deployment, and eventual deprecation.
 In the context of **Docker images** and **Amazon Elastic Container Registry (ECR)**, it specifically focuses on managing container images as they evolve during the software development lifecycle.